danielflat/Project_MSE/README.md

 ```
 This command reads the `pyproject.toml` file and installs all specified dependencies into a virtual environment managed by Poetry.

-NB: when you are adding a package to a specific group, please make sure that this package is NOT specified anywhere else in the file.
-Duplicates cause issues that are hard to solve.
+**Note**: When adding a package to a specific group, ensure that this package is NOT specified anywhere else in the file.
+Duplicates can cause issues that are hard to resolve.

 ## Running the Project
 #### Step 1: Activate the Poetry Environment